In order to receive a license, doctors must spend years in school and residency becoming an expert in their field.

-In order to prove this, and to file a lawsuit, the state of Illinois requires that a plaintiff in a medical malpractice suit submit an “Affidavit of Merit.”
+In order to prove this, Illinois requires that a plaintiff in a medical malpractice suit submit an “Affidavit of Merit.”

 Then, the healthcare professional must state in the Affidavit of Merit that the plaintiff indeed has cause, based on the facts of the case and their opinion as an expert, to bring forth the claim.

 Statute of Limitations on Medical Malpractice

 In addition to filing an Affidavit of Merit, a plaintiff who is filing a medical malpractice case in Illinois must also be aware of the state’s statute of limitations.

 Call Our Medical Malpractice Lawyers Today

-If you have been harmed at a doctor’s hands, you may maintain the right to bring forth a medical malpractice claim for damages.
+If you have been harmed during a medical procedure or misdiagnosis, you may maintain the right to bring forth a medical malpractice claim for damages.